-The effects of drug addiction and alcoholism on chronic abusers are well-documented and obvious.
+The effects of drug addiction and alcoholism on chronic abusers are well-documented and obvious as can be seen at the Saint John’s Recovery Place.
 Prolonged alcohol and/or drug abuse deteriorates the physical health of a person and impairs their mental functioning while damaging their spirit.
 However, that is not all.
 These adverse effects extend to the immediate family of the addict and this damage manifests itself in different ways.
 Drug abuse affects family members in more impactful ways than most people think.

 Drug Addiction and Alcoholism as a Family Disease